 It has a UPF 50+ rating, and the polyester fabric is lightweight and breathable.
 The wide brim keeps its shape without being too stiff.

 This is truly a great hat, and for the price it’s a steal.

 The only headache here might be handwashing, which is recommended on the label.
 It’s available in six colors, including light brown, navy, and sage green.

 This is my normal style of hat.
 I’ll wear something like this as often as I can, and will double it up with a bandanna over the back of my neck on particularly hot days.

 This hat is ideal for all but the sunniest conditions; at that point, I’ll place the hat back in my gardening gear bag and take out a wide brimmed hat instead.

-Made of 100% cotton, this hat has an adjustable strap at the back and small ventilation holes on the top.
+Made of 100 percent cotton and available in eight different colors, this hat has an adjustable strap at the back and small ventilation holes on the top.

 Field and Stream Men’s Seagrass Outback Straw Hat